Ayutthaya Temples, Palaces, Attractions & Ruins You Must See

 Since Ayutthaya’s best attractions are on the island, it makes sense to begin your exploration here.
-Once you have explored the island, you can get on a long-tail boat and head to Wat Chaiwatthanaram – our favourite Ayutthaya temple.
+Once you have explored the island, you can get on a long-tail boat and head to Wat Chaiwatthanaram – one of the park’s best known temples.

-Here is our list of 11 best Ayutthaya attractions (The Royal Palace entry is part of Wat Phra Si Sanphet):
+11 best Ayutthaya attractions (the Royal Palace entry is part of Wat Phra Si Sanphet).

 Making the Most of Your Visit: Best Things to do in Ayutthaya

-The Ayutthaya Historical Park is famous for Ancient Temples, Royal Palaces, Chao Sam Phraya National Museum, Ayutthaya Floating Market, Ayutthaya Historical Study Centre, and Million Toy Museum.
-(The toy museum is the highlight of an Ayutthaya trip for kids).
+Ayutthaya is famous for Ancient Temples, Royal Palaces, Chao Sam Phraya National Museum, Ayutthaya Floating Market, Ayutthaya Historical Study Centre, and Million Toy Museum.

-If you are doing a Bangkok to Ayutthaya day trip, try to reach by 9:00 a.m.
-This way you will avoid Bangkok’s rush hour traffic and begin discovering Ayutthaya’s temples and ruins in the cooler morning time.
+If you are planning a Bangkok to Ayutthaya day trip, try to reach by 9:00 am.
+This way you will avoid Bangkok’s rush hour traffic and begin discovering the Ayutthaya’s temples and ruins in the cooler morning time.

 VISIT AYUTTHAYA TEMPLES

-Ayutthaya’s ancient and dilapidated temples are a huge contrast to Bangkok’s colourful and well-maintained wats, but their appeal lies in their ambience and run-down looks.
-The mystical Ayutthaya temple ruins will leave you spellbound.
+Ayutthaya’s ancient and dilapidated temples are a huge contrast to Bangkok’s wats – their appeal lies in their ambience and run-down looks.

 Of the 41 temples in the area, the 5 most worth visiting are: Wat Phra Si Sanphet, Wat Mahathat, Wat Lokayasutharam, Wat Ratchaburana, and Wat Chaiwatthanaram.
 Wat Chaiwatthanaram is off the island, the rest are on the island.